 - DIY obstacle course.
 It really doesn’t take much to build your own backyard OCR.
 Put one together, and invite your friends to compete for glory.

 - Free night at the museum.
 Lots of museums have one day a month where admission is totally free.
-Take advantage of it!
+Take advantage of it and explore an art museum or exploratorium, adventure around the fisherman’s wharf, or take a walking tour by a city guide!

 - Grill out.
 The absolute easiest way to host a dinner for folks, especially in the summer.
 Meat, buns, chips, and watermelon.
 There needn’t be any actual cooking involved.